-We also evaluate the cross-subsidies that occur when actual investment returns differ from their predictions.
-Since the level of pensions paid out depend on future predictions of returns, poor predictions of those returns lead to pension payments which are, in hindsight, either too low or too high.
+Our final contribution, in Section \ref{sec:modelRisk}, is to briefly consider model risk by evaluating the cross-subsidies that occur when actual investment returns differ from their predictions.
+Since the level of pensions paid out depend on future predictions of returns, poor predictions of those returns lead to pension payments that are, in hindsight, either too low or too high.
 Consequently, future generations have higher or lower pensions.
 This type of cross-subsidy can go either way: it may benefit earlier or later generations to join.